 It Didn’t Help Me Publish Much More

 I also do now have a lot of good material to work with (if I say so myself, cough).
 Lots of 500+ word things that just need expanding and shaping.
-So this makes me think I might need to shift my ‘rules’ slightly on Mondays and Thursdays (which is my ideal publishing schedule).
 The thing with editing a piece is that it doesn’t exactly count towards your final word count.
 It’s harder to quantify something you’re editing than something you write afresh, so I usually just started writing something new instead of perfecting something I’d already written.
 Which, yeah, meant I didn’t end up publishing as much as I wanted.
 Essentially I just ended up with a bunch of random unfinished articles.

 What It Was Like Running the Group Challenge